defold/defold.github.io/README.md

 Stable pages use `/ref/<api>/`.
 The old `/ref/stable/<api>/` URLs redirect there, preserving query strings and function anchors.
 Beta and Alpha use `/ref/beta/<api>/` and `/ref/alpha/<api>/`. `update.py refdoc` regenerates these pages, redirects, and navigation links together.

-The channel selector below API search opens the same API in the selected channel, or its category overview if that API is unavailable. `update.py --download refdoc` also saves the current engine versions from `https://d.defold.com/<channel>/info.json` to `_data/engine_versions.json` for the tooltips.
+The channel selector below API search opens the same API in the selected channel, or its category overview if that API is unavailable. `update.py --download refdoc` also saves the current engine versions from `https://d.defold.com/<channel>/info.json` to `_data/engine_versions.json` for the tooltips, engine API page titles, and visible Lua API version labels (for example, `Version: stable (1.13.1)`).
 Local imports without `--download` retain those versions.
-Extension APIs have independent releases and do not show the engine channel selector.
+Extension APIs have independent releases and do not show the engine channel selector or engine version numbers.

 Copy the `refdoc.zip` to the main folder: